concrete5cojp/concrete5-redis-override/readme.md

 Due to the nature of concrete5 structure, you must override application.
 Packaging is impossible as of concrete5 8.4.3.

-These Redis implementation may be included into concrete5 in the future.
-We're currently discussing with concrete5 Core team.
+These Redis implementation has been merged onto concrete5 core since 8.5.0.
+You no longer need this implementation if you are using concrete5 8.5.0 and newer.
+If you've implemented this in earlier version of concrete5, you should remove your own override and use the core implementation when upgrading your site.

 ## Agreement